MixMatchMLtoolkit/.github/profile/README.md

 <li>Option to choose for educational mode or minimal mode (some information collapsed) </li>
 <li>Disclaimers on each page that data, models and examples are from the public domain and might contain biases </li>
 <li>New images for all data types </li>
-<li>Data page layout revised: short explanation with additonal more information </li>
+<li>Data page layout revised: short explanation with additional more information </li>
-<li>ML capablity  page layout revised: order capabilities & limitations and examples switched </li>
+<li>ML capability  page layout revised: order capabilities & limitations and examples switched </li>
 <li>Definition categorize and identify updated to include examples for clarification </li>
 <li>Example application Image + Categorize updated from Google Lens to ObsIdentify  </li>
 <li>Example application Image + Foresee updated from LikelyAI (offline) to FloodHub </li>